 The origins of the Black Country family is quite concentrated despite their origins in Staffordshire, Shropshire, & Worcestershire.
-The county’s borders have shifted over time and our family lived in those border areas so their county of birth may no longer align with the current map.
-However the origin of the Onions family line is most likely Welsh.
+The county’s borders have shifted over time, and our family lived in those border regions, so their county of birth may no longer align with the current map.
+However the origin of the Onions family line is most likely even further west, Wales.

 Googling the Onions family name will return something similar to the following, which must be taken with a pinch of salt: